jewarehere/jewarehere/README.md

 - 👀 I’m interested in learning
 - 🌱 I’m currently learning github
 - ⚡ Fun fact: ...This is just for learning github.
-The code here will probably be totat garbage.
+The code here will probably be total garbage.

 <!---
 jewarehere/jewarehere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.